DevOpsPlayground/Hands-on-with-ChatOps/README.md

 	npm --version
 	sudo npm install -g hubot coffee-script yo generator-hubot sudo mkdir /opt/chatops
+	sudo chown ubuntu /opt/chatops
 ```

+Note : Since npm is a part of the nodejs package, `npm --version` allows us to confirm its successful installation.
 ###Using a Vagrant Box

 Using the Vagrantfile provided in a dedicated directory: